What is Grad My Way?

 We are extremely excited to introduce Aledo Grad My Way, a new flexible path to graduation for AHS students, starting with the 2026-2027 school year.

-Grad My Way isn’t a program or something your student applies for; it’s a shift in mindset and a way for students to reenvision their path to graduation.
+Grad My Way is a shift in mindset and a way for students to reenvision their path to graduation.
 Same rigor, same expectations, same excellence and standards, just more flexibility.

 The major changes for flexibility for the 2026-27 school year include: